prasadpawarr/text-editor/README.md

 However it does not support a file which has no of lines more than the screen size.

 ## installation
-install contains the commands you need to run to install the required libraries
+install file in the repo contains the commands you need to run to install the required libraries